adrys-lab/antaeus/README.md

         - Once all the PENDING invoices in database are processed:
             - Check in the Observer memory class (FailureInvoiceObserver) if there are FAILURE invoices in the Queue
                 - If there are:
-                    - Schedule a single Task run with a delay of 3h to process each FAILURE invoice.
+                    - Schedule a single task to be run ONCE with a delay of 3h to process each FAILURE invoice.
                     - The FAILURE invoices are the ones which after 4 attempts, weren't able to be charged.
                     - For each FAILURE invoice, proceed to try to charge it.
-                    - Poll the Failure invoice from the Failures Queue.
+                    - So one by one, poll the FAILURE invoice from the FailureInvoiceObserver Queue and try to charge it.
                     - If the charge keeps failing:
                         - In this scenario there are no Retries logic.
+                            - we could add that feature but an invoice failing a total of 5 times, with a 3 hours of time difference, I guess is enough for trying it.
                         - So send an email to our IT & billing department to check it and fix this data.
                         - Invoice remains PENDING in our DB
                     - If charge operation is successful: